ngalanter/rct2otrbounds/README.md

 coverage](https://codecov.io/gh/ngalanter/rct2otrbounds/branch/master/graph/badge.svg)](https://app.codecov.io/gh/ngalanter/rct2otrbounds?branch=master)
 <!-- badges: end -->

-The goal of rct2otrbounds is to …
+The goal of rct2otrbounds is to provide functions which use two arm randomized trial summary statistics to upper bound the maximum expected benefit of implementing a treatment rule as opposed to treating everyone.
+This package implements the results in ARXIV LINK.
+License:
+GPL (\>= 3)

 ## Installation